Why Visibility Beats Technical Skills for Security Career Growth

 That's how it’s supposed to work, right?

-I spent years stuck in this mindset.
-Head down, believing my work would speak for itself.
+I held onto this mindset for years.
+Head down, believing that my work would speak for itself.
 That if I just kept solving increasingly complex problems, someone would eventually notice.

 Lie: Your most brilliant technical work will advance your career.